Cato Institute: Publications

-(since 1981) and Regulation (acquired in 1990).
-Other periodicals include Cato's Letter, Cato Supreme Court Review, and Cato Policy Report.
-Cato published Inquiry Magazine from 1977 to 1982 (before transferring it to the Libertarian Review Foundation) and Literature of Liberty from 1978 to 1979 (before transferring it to the Institute for Humane Studies).
-Additionally, Cato publishes numerous white papers on a wide variety of policy topics.
-Some notable examples include Drug Decriminalization in Portugal: Lessons for Creating Fair and Successful Drug Policies (2009) by Glenn Greenwald and Overkill: The Rise of Paramilitary Policy Raids in America (2006) by Radley Balko.
+(since 1981), Regulation magazine (acquired in 1990), Cato's Letter, Cato Supreme Court Review, Cato Policy Report, Cato published Inquiry Magazine from 1977 to 1982 (before transferring it to the Libertarian Review Foundation) Literature of Liberty (from 1978 to 1979 before transferring it to the Institute for Humane Studies, which ended its publication in 1982).
+It also publishes Policy Analysis since 1980.
+It also publishes Free Societyy.

-Cato also co-publishes the annual Human Freedom Index (2015–) with the Fraser Institute and is the co-publisher with Fraser of the U.S. edition of the Economic Freedom of the World annual report (1996–).
+Cato also co-publishes the annual Human Freedom Index with the Fraser Institute, and is the co-publisher with Fraser of the U.S. edition of the Economic Freedom of the World annual report.